-Commanders and supervisors will investigate as required, unplanned events (accidents) IAW AR 385-10 and DA Pam 385-40 and reported to the USAREC Safety Office: When a Class A or B accident occurs:

 - a.
-Commanders will immediately notify the chain of command and the USAREC Command Operations Center (COC) at (502) 626-0823 or 0824. - b.
-The COC will immediately notify the USAREC Safety Director when notified of a Class A or B accident after regular duty hours. - c.
+Commanders and supervisors will investigate, as required, unplanned events (accidents) IAW AR 385-10 and DA Pam 385-40 and reported to the USAREC Safety Office: When a Class A or B accident occurs: - b.
+Commanders will notify the chain of command and the USAREC Command Operations Center (COC) at (502) 626-0823 or 0824. - c.
+The COC will immediately notify the USAREC Safety Director when notified of a Class A or B accident after regular duty hours. - d.
 The CG will appoint the local CAIG board, except when USACRC investigates an accident.
 The ACS, G3 will task Board Members appointment.
 The G3 will complete appointment orders.
-Members of the board will come from organizations other than the unit where the accident occurred. - d.
-All CAIG boards will follow general accident investigation procedures found in AR 385-10 and DA Pam 385-40 unless directed to do a limited use accident investigation by TRADOC. - e.
+Board members will come from organizations other than the unit where the accident occurred. - e.
+All CAIG boards will follow general accident investigation procedures found in AR 385-10 and DA Pam 385-40 unless directed to a limited use accident investigation by TRADOC. - f.
 Brigade Commanders will review and sign all Class A and B accident reports on DA Form 285, Block 66.
-Forward original copy of all Class A and B accident reports to USAREC Safety Director within 25 days of the occurrence. - f.
-The USAREC Safety Office will forward DA Form 285/285-AB through TRADOC Safety to the U.S. Army Safety Center. - g.
-The USAREC Safety Director_or Brigade Safety Officers will conduct a preliminary investigation of all fatalities that are not determined as a homicide, suicide, or due to natural causes, and provide essential elements of information to TRADOC Safety as soon as possible.
+Forward original copy of all Class A and B accident reports to USAREC Safety Director within 25 days of the occurrence. - g.
+The USAREC Safety Office will forward DA Form 285/285-AB through TRADOC Safety to the U.S. Army Safety Center.

+h.
+The USAREC Safety Director or Brigade Safety Officers will conduct a preliminary investigation of all fatalities that are not determined as homicide, suicide, or due to natural causes and provide essential elements of information to TRADOC Safety as soon as possible.